 5 Minute Read

 Local experts you can trust.Find an ELP

-New Credit Card Discounts
+Store Credit Card Discounts

-Say it again: ”No!”
-Everyone from the big box retail stores to Uncle Joe’s Bait Shack seems to have their own branded credit card these days.
-They’ll be more than happy to offer you 10–20% off this $7 purchase of Incredible Hulk socks if you’ll open a credit card account.
-Just think … next December, you could still be paying off this year’s Christmas!
-Talk about Christmas memories that last.
+Everyone from big-box retail stores to Uncle Bob’s Toothpick Shack seems to have their own store credit card these days.
+They’ll be more than happy to offer you 10–20% off this $7 purchase of Santa Claus socks if you’ll just open a credit card account.
+And watch out for those "store cards"—a lot of them are credit cards in disguise!

 Gift Wrapping Service